aio-libs/aiohttp/docs/testing.rst

       Routes a request to tested http server.

       The interface is identical to
-      :meth:`asyncio.ClientSession.request`, except the loop kwarg is
+      :meth:`aiohttp.ClientSession.request`, except the loop kwarg is
       overridden by the instance used by the test server.

    .. comethod:: get(path, *args, **kwargs)